 Operating permits for facilities in Missouri must be written based on current statutes and regulations.
-It is expected that the new WQS will be adopted in the next review of our standards.
 Therefore permits will be written with the existing effluent limitations until the new standards are adopted.
 To aid permittees in decision making, an advisory will be added to permit Fact Sheets notifying permittees of the expected effluent limitations for ammonia.
 When setting schedules of compliance for ammonia effluent limitations, consideration will be given to facilities that have recently constructed upgraded facilities to meet the current ammonia limitations.